AjayRB5248/HulyaX/README.md

 ## Description

-The Ticket Management System Frontend is a web application designed to manage and track tickets or issues in a streamlined manner.
+The Ticket Management System Backend is a  application designed to manage and track tickets or issues in a streamlined manner.
 It provides a user-friendly interface for both administrators and users to interact with the ticketing system.

 ## Features